codecalligrapher/data-science-syllabus/interview-questions/statistics.md

 # Statistics
 ### In what situation would you consider mean over median?
 The median splits the data roughly into two halves.
-Advantages of median:
-- Robust to outliers, e.g. median of (121, 124, 132, 142, 171) with outlier and (142, 124, 121, 151, 132) without outlier is the same, whilst mean is not
-- Robust to skewed distributions, general approach is to calculate both, if the mean is vastly different it could indicate highly skewed or noisy data
-However, the mean can be used if the data distribution is symmetric and continuous
+Advantages of median:\n- Robust to outliers, e.g. median of (121, 124, 132, 142, 171)with outlier and (142, 124, 121, 151, 132) without outlier is the same, whilst mean is not\n- Robust to skewed distributions, general approach is to calculate both, if the mean is vastly different it could indicate highly skewed or noisy data However, the mean can be used if the data distribution is symmetric and continuous
 ### How do you ineterpret the standard error of the median and mean?
 The standard error of the mean how far the sample mean is likely to be from the true population mean, whilst the standard error of the median is the same for median.
 It indicates roughly by how much the sample statistics will vary from the actual population statistics, and will generally approach the population statistics as the number of samples increase.